geraudmathe/Locomotive-fundamentals/README.md

 	![type text 1](Locomotive-fundamentals/raw/master/images/models_basics_text_1.png)

-	you then have an properties panel which slides down by clicking on the arrow on the right part of the line :
+	you then have a properties panel which appears by clicking on the arrow on the right part of the line :

 	![type text 2](Locomotive-fundamentals/raw/master/images/models_basics_text_2.png)